 Where exactly is space?
 More specifically, where does it start and where does Earth's atmosphere end?
-There has been much debate in the scientific community about where exactly space begins.
-Today, the Kármán Line recognized that boundary-it sits at 100 kilometers (62 miles) above sea level.
+There has been much debate in the scientific community about this seemingly simple question.
+Today, the Kármán Line recognizes that boundary—it sits at 100 kilometers (62 miles) above sea level.
 The line is named after Theodore von Kármán, a Hungarian-American engineer and physicist.
 However, any NASA test pilot or astronaut who crosses an altitude of roughly 80 kilometers (50 miles) is awarded their astronaut wings.
 In other words, it's basically the velvet rope you can to cross to enter the astronaut club.
 Sign us up.

 Share the knowledge!